Table of Contents

 Each wall in the HPXML document that has an

-considered for translation to HEScore.
-This excludes attic knee walls, interior
+for translation to HEScore.
+This excludes attic knee walls (see

-to the nearest side of the building, which is relative to the orientation of
+assign each wall to the nearest side of the building, which is relative to the

-the front of the building.
-The wall construction and exterior finish of the
+orientation of the front of the building.
+The wall construction and exterior

-largest wall by area on each side of the building are used to define the
+finish of the largest wall by area on each side of the building are used to

-properties sent to HEScore.
-An area weighted R-value of all the walls on each
+define the properties sent to HEScore.
+An area weighted R-value of all the walls

-for that side.
-If a wall falls exactly between two sides of the house the area
+is not required for that side.
+If a wall falls exactly between two sides of the

-of the wall is divided by two and half of the wall is assigned to either side.
+house the area of the wall is divided by two and half of the wall is assigned to

 HEScore also allows the specification of one wall for all sides of the building.
 If none of the walls in HPXML have orientation (or azimuth) data, the wall construction and exterior finish of the largest wall by area on each side of the building are used to define the properties sent to HEScore.
 An area weighted R-value of all the walls on each side of the building is calculated as well as described in Area Weighted Wall R-value.
 If there is only one wall and no area specified, that wall is used to determine the wall construction.